fintanmm/alfresco-formula/README.rst

 .. contents::
     :local:

-``template``
+``alfresco``
 ------------

-Installs the template package, and starts the associated template service.
+Installs the alfresco war file and sets up a basic configuration.